What entitlements are available and which ones might I be able to use?

 If you are eligible for the working parents entitlement but were unable to take up a free place in time due to a technical issue with your application.
 You may be eligible for compensation if, for example:

-- you applied before the deadline but your code has a start which is on/after the
+- you applied before the deadline but your code has a start which is on or after the start of the term

-What are the immigration requirements for the parents?
+What are the immigration requirements for parents?

 You must have a national insurance number to apply.
 If you have a partner who lives with you, they must also have a national insurance number.
 If you are the parent who is making the application you must have at least one of the following: